underwriteyourlife/officialsite/_posts/2017-10-23-Homemade Pork Dumplings.md

 <h2> Step 3 </h2>

-Chop your green onions and cabbage.
+Chop your green onions, garlic, and cabbage.
 Take the napa cabbage and use a cloth to squeeze out the excess water.

 <figure class="third">
   <img src="{{ site.url }}/images/Meal Prep/Week 7/Dumplings/3 Chopped2.jpg">